 5. Keep a Daily Journal Together

 Writing is one of the best ways to confront your emotions, figure out why exactly you’re feeling what you’re feeling, and reflect on the good and bad of a day.
 It’s also a simple exercise that can bring a couple closer together.
 “Whether you each have your own, or write in the same one at different times, the goal is to create laughter, educate each other, or explore your emotions as a couple,” explains Rabbi Slatkin.
 There are plenty of prompts you can explore to improve the health of your relationship, including probing emotional questions such as: “Who do I need to forgive, and why?” or “How can I bring more joy to this relationship?”
-You can also opt for silliness with suggestions like: “What movie title summarizes our sex life?”
+You can also opt for silliness with suggestions like: “What movie title summarizes our communication style?”

 6. Set Aside Time For Silliness